LOISEL, Victor,

 about 30 years of age, and married Eliza Chauffe, who was born of German

 parents in Assumption parish, La.
-He served in the French army with
+He served in the French army with gallantry

 in the African campaigns.
-The subject of this personal sketch was reared
+The subject of this personal sketch was reared in

 Lafourche and Assumption parishes and educated in private and public schools.